 The product development strategies will be updated in 2014.
 In addition to an assembled team of experts, all expert parties within tourism and the particular theme can also participate in the update process.

-INTERNATIONALISATION TOOLS CREATED BY THE FINNISH TOURIST BOARD
+INTERNATIONALISATION TOOLS CREATED BY VISIT FINLAND

 The renewed QUALITY 1000 aids tourism companies in quality development work.
 Quality 1000 is a quality programme customised for the tourism industry.
 Quality coaching is practical training where a company’s personnel are trained to use various quality development tools.

 THE INTERNATIONALISATION GUIDE FOR TOURISM COMPANIES aims to offer a practical tool for small and medium-sized companies which have started to sell their products to foreign customers, or are considering doing so.
 The guide was published 2004 and will be updated in 2014.